Sea Scouts New Zealand: 1st Waiheke Sea Scouts

 The 1st Waiheke Sea Scouts is a group affiliated to the New Zealand Scouts Association.
-The Waiheke Sea Scouts group has several sections including; Keas (ages 6–8), Cubs (ages 8–11), Scouts (ages 11–14) and Venturers (ages 14–18).
+The Waiheke Sea Scouts group has several sections including; Kea (ages 6–8), Cubs (ages 8–11), Scouts (ages 11–14) and Venturers (ages 14–18).
 The younger members of the troop tend to focus on camping, indoor activities, bush walks and beach visits, while the older groups tend more to the sailing and water sports activities.